cityofaustin/digital-services-style-guide/_words/put-your-best-photos-forward.md

 * While photos should be people-oriented, avoid photos with identifiable faces, unless a photo release has been obtained by the person captured.
 Otherwise, if taking pictures of the public, try to capture photos of hands, backs of heads, etc.

-* Avoid photographing logos and other copyrighted materials
+* Avoid photographing logos and other copyrighted materials.

 * Do not use photos you have not taken yourself without explicit permission. photos can’t be taken from Google or any other website without the photographer’s permission, as this is copyright infringement.